oxcamne/oxcam/docs/event_record.md

 Once registration is opened, **Booking Closed** indicates the date and time when registration will close.
 When an event if first set up this is usually set to a past time, disabling the booking link and preventing the event from appearing as a registration link on the 'My Accounts' page until we are ready to open registration.

 Registration is opened by editing Booking Closed to reflect the end of the registration period.
 After that point until the event itself the registration link will allow users to place themselves on the **waitlist**.

+**Details** is used to implement the event page within the database, and also automatically supplies content when the event notice is sent out to the mailing list.
+This avoids having to provide the information in two different contexts and formats.
+As with emails sent using the database, a combination of Markdown formatting and html can be used.
+Below the field the comment includes a link to [Markdown documentation](https://www.markdownguide.org/basic-syntax/); also [see here](send_email.md#embedding-images-in-email) for a discussion of including images.

 Below this:

 ![event_record_2](images/event_record_2.png)